Transducer Placement¶

 Heuristic coordinate selection¶

-PRESTUS can identify heuristic locations for transducer placement (see Heuristic Tranducer Placement).
+PRESTUS can identify heuristic locations for transducer placement (see Heuristic Transducer Placement).
 This benefits iterative approaches without manual intervention.

 Neuronavigation coordinate selection¶

-PRESTUS provides helper functions to read-in coordinates acquired with neuronavigation systems.
-Currently, PRESTUS supports read-in of localite positions.
+PRESTUS provides helper functions to read coordinates acquired with neuronavigation systems.
+Currently, Localite is supported.

 Phantom / water simulations¶